legend19410/AuthManSys/README.md

 ## Development

 - The project automatically switches database providers based on the `DatabaseProvider` setting
-- Both SQLite and MySQL use the same Entity Framework models and migrations
+- Both MySQL and SQL Server use the same Entity Framework models and migrations
-- Database-specific syntax is handled automatically (e.g., `GETUTCDATE()` vs `datetime('now')`)
+- Database-specific syntax is handled automatically by Entity Framework Core
 - **UserIds**: The `UserId` column in `AspNetUsers` table is configured for auto-increment starting from 1